fjomah/imagecache.js/README.md

 License
 -------
-Copyright 2012-2018 (c) Christophe BENOIT
+Copyright 2021 (c) fawaz

 Apache License - see LICENSE.md

-Code from http://code.google.com/p/tiny-sha1/ is being used which is under the MIT License.
+Code  is being used which is under the MIT License.
 The copyright for this part belongs to the creator of this work.